javascript-tutorial/en.javascript.info/1-js/05-data-types/04-array/article.md

 ## Don't compare arrays with ==

-Arrays in JavaScript, unlike some other programming languages, shouldn't be compared with operator `==`.
+Arrays in JavaScript, unlike some other programming languages, shouldn't be compared with the operator `==`.

 This operator has no special treatment for arrays, it works with them as with any objects.